Cells, Energy production, Health and Wellbeing!

 - We need a balance of carbohydrate, protein and fat.
 These foods need to be easily digestible (conserves energy) healthy and provide us with essential nutrients like amino acids (the building blocks of the body).

-- Bring in- the role of Gelatine in energy production
+- Bring in- the role of Gelatin in energy production

-- Gelatine is a pure protein that contains no sugar, fat, or cholesterol.
-Gelatine contains half of the 18 essential amino acids that we need for survival.
-I can hear you asking – isn’t gelatine that stuff that you use to make jelly?
+- Gelatin is a pure protein that contains no sugar, fat, or cholesterol.
+Gelatin contains half of the 18 essential amino acids that we need for survival.
+I can hear you asking – isn’t gelatin that stuff that you use to make jelly?
 How healthy can that be?
-It is not the gelatine that is unhealthy in store bought jelly crystals, it is the colours, preservative and sugar!
+It is not the gelatin that is unhealthy in store bought jelly crystals, it is the colours, preservative and sugar!

-- Gelatine is collagen.
-It is the substance that is derived from processing animal bones and connective tissue and it has lots of wonderful health benefits.
+- Gelatin is collagen.
+It is the substance that is derived from processing animal skin and connective tissue and it has lots of wonderful health benefits.